Frequently Asked Questions

 Do you offer service contracts?

 Yes.
 Contact our office for details and to discuss the options best suited for your needs,

-We highly recommended that heating systems be cleaned and serviced annually to ensure efficiency and reliability.
+We highly recommended that heating systems be serviced annually to ensure efficiency and reliability.

 Yes.
 If your burner does not run follow the suggestions below.

 - Check the thermostat to be sure it’s set in “heat mode”.
 The temperature might be set too low.
 Turn the thermostat five degrees higher than usual.

 - Check the main switch and make sure it is not turned off.

 - Check to see if the circuit breaker or fuse is blown.

 - Unit might be off on safety.
 Press the reset button ONE time – make sure you have oil in your tank.

 A cold chimney flue can cause this when the unit first fires; however, if it persists this can indicate a problem.
 Do not attempt to troubleshoot or fix on your own.
-Call our office to arrange for a Service Technician to come to your home.
+Call for a Service Technician to come to your home.